bricefriha/TokeroAssignment/README.md

 ##### Via command line
 1. Open the terminal
 2. Run `dotnet run`
-3. Copy the http address returned by the console under `Now listening on: [the url should be here]`, and paste it to your browser
+3. Copy the http address returned by the console under `Now listening on: [the url should be here]`, and paste it to your browser:
    <img width="344" height="33" alt="image" src="https://github.com/user-attachments/assets/26388474-92b1-438d-a2ea-79a3bcfb2798" />
 4. To terminate the app: go to the terminal and do CTRL+C